jnfeinstein/flyfi/README.md

 The extension operates by polling the FlyFi server once a minute.
 If you want to stop this or are not on a JetBlue flight with FlyFi, you can disable (and later enable) the extension on by clicking the square and toggling "Enabled".

+## Notes
+I wrote this because I was on a flight where the WiFi kept going in and out, and then it never came back.
+Thus disconnected is the only state that currently works reliably.